 You can also volunteer in Manchester to support our operations.

+FareShare Go is a free food support programme that allows eligible charities and community groups to collect surplus food directly from participating supermarkets.
 Membership is open to registered charities, schools, community groups and community food projects supporting people experiencing food insecurity.
-Charities and Community groups can sign up to our FareShare Go membership, which is free to access.
-FareShare Go gives you access to surplus stock that is available at the end of the day from retailers such as Tesco or Asda.
-Once you are signed up you will be matched up with the nearest available supermarket where you can go along and collect each week.
+FareShare Go gives organisations access to surplus food available at the end of the day from retailers such as Tesco and Asda.
+Once signed up, organisations are matched with a nearby participating supermarket for regular collections.

 Frequently asked questions